How to Choose a Martial Arts School

 * Classes Separated by Age

-* The school should have a comprehensive self-defense program incorporated into their regular curriculum.
+* The school should have a comprehensive self-defense program incorporated into its regular curriculum.

 * Kickboxing (Sparring) should also be incorporated into the regular curriculum.

 Why do I offer these pointers to you?
 Simple.
-Because unless you want to focus on just one aspect as mentioned above, you want a well-rounded program that provides you with the best skills, exercise, and understanding of martial arts in general.
+Because, unless you want to focus on just one aspect, as mentioned above, you want a well-rounded program that provides you with the best skills, exercises, and an understanding of martial arts in general.

 Traveling Distance

-People travel across the city for quality gymnastics, ballet, music, and golf instruction, so be prepared to do the same for martial arts.
+People travel across the city for quality instruction in gymnastics, ballet, music, and golf, so be prepared to do the same for martial arts.
 Once you start with the school next door, it is almost impossible to move to another facility if you discover problems Instructional/Financial, etc.), and you or your child might have already bonded with the instructors or the style.
 Most schools are reluctant to take students from other schools, especially if they are from the same style or system.

-The best thing to do is decide how far you are willing to drive a few days a week for classes.
+The best thing to do is decide how far you are willing to drive for classes a few days a week.
 For some people, it might make sense to drive 45 to 60 minutes.
-However, most people would rather keep their traveling distance within 15 miles or so.
+However, most people would rather keep their travel distance to 15 miles or less.

-The next step would then be to determine the best martial arts school within that driving range that meets your goals and other criteria as listed above.
+The next step would be to determine the best martial arts school within that driving range that meets your goals and the other criteria listed above.

 Visiting

-After making a list of the schools in your traveling area, the next step is to go online and check each school’s website.
-Some of the things to look for at the website:
+After making a list of schools in your travel area, the next step is to visit each school’s website.
+Some of the things to look for on the website:

 • Do they provide information about their programs?